MetaMask/metamask-docs/wallet/how-to/connect/access-accounts.md

 Previously, `eth_accounts` returned at most one account in the `accounts` array.
 The first account in the array will always be considered the user's "selected" account.
 :::

+## Revoke access to a user's accounts

+Since `eth_requestAccounts` internally calls `wallet_requestPermissions` for permission to call `eth_accounts`, you can use [`wallet_revokePermissions`](/wallet/reference/wallet_revokePermissions) to revoke this permission, revoking your dapp's access to the user's accounts.

+See [how to revoke permissions](../manage-permissions.md#revoke-permissions-example) for an example.